evil-math-cat/theprocedure/README.md

 # Files
 My Procedure...[TLDR]

-app.py is th orchestrator file
+0 - app.py is the orchestrator file

 1 - data_retriever.py   # this gets all player files from chess.com